 - Versatile dish: Serve it as a crowd-pleasing appetizer or main course!

 - Restaurant-quality dish: The same restaurant-style texture in the convenience of your home kitchen.
-The rapid air technology in the air fryer mimics the cooking style of a tandoor - a high-heat clay oven typically heated with charcoals.
+The rapid air technology in the air fryer mimics the cooking style of a tandoor - a high-heat clay oven typically heated with charcoal.

 You May Also Like: Easy & Authentic Tandoori Recipes